celestiaorg/docs/README.md

 We love contributions from the community!
 Whether you're fixing typos, improving content clarity, or adding new topics, every contribution helps.

-- Fork & Clone: Fork this repository and clone it to your local machine.
+- Fork & clone: Fork this repository and clone it to your local machine.
 - Branch: Always create a new branch for your changes.
 Naming it relevantly.
 - Commit Changes: Make your changes and commit them with a clear and concise commit message.